CNES/S1Tiling/docs/use.rst

   * - 0
     - Execution successful
   * - 66
-    - Some tasks could not be executed.
+    - Some OTB tasks could not be executed properly.
 See the final report in the main log.
   * - 67
     - Downloading error.
 See the log produced.
   * - 68